You want smart political talk without the meltdowns?

 That was 20 years of my life doing both.

-But you know, that was serendipitous.
+But, you know, that was serendipitous.

-That was not that was not by design.
+That was not by design.

 We don't ever even factor that in anymore.

-Well, you gotta go to college, you gotta go to college.
+Well, you got to go to college.

-And and I was as guilty as any parent because I insisted my kids go to college, whether they liked it or not.
+And I was as guilty as any parent because I insisted my kids go to college, whether they liked it or not.

 Well, and many parents are waking up to this, especially with the level of anti-Semitism that is on college campuses.